 Create blocked sender lists in EOP

-In contrast, you also have several options to always allow email from specific sources using safe sender lists.
+Instead of blocking email, you also have several options to allow email from specific sources using safe sender lists.
 For more information, see Create safe sender lists.

 Email message basics

 A standard SMTP email message consists of a message envelope and message content.
 The message envelope contains information that's required for transmitting and delivering the message between SMTP servers.
 The message content contains message header fields (collectively called the message header) and the message body.
 The message envelope is described in RFC 5321, and the message header is described in RFC 5322.
 Recipients never see the actual message envelope because it's generated by the message transmission process, and it isn't actually part of the message.

 5321.MailFromaddress (also known as the MAIL FROM address, P1 sender, or envelope sender) is the email address that's used in the SMTP transmission of the message.
 This email address is typically recorded in the Return-Path header field in the message header (although it's possible for the sender to designate a different Return-Path email address).
 If the message can't be delivered, it's the recipient for the non-delivery report (also known as an NDR or bounce message).

 5322.Fromaddress (also known as the From address or P2 sender) is the email address in the From header field, and is the sender's email address that's displayed in email clients.

 5322.From addresses are the same (person-to-person communication).
 However, when email is sent on behalf of someone else, the addresses can be different.